Is There a Cure for Type 1 Diabetes (Juvenile Diabetes)?

 Can Type 1 Diabetes be Reversed?

-In case you were wondering, this is the "bad" type of diabetes for which there is currently no cure and the patient becomes insulin-dependent for life.
+In case you were wondering, this is the "bad" type of diabetes, for which there is currently no cure and the patient becomes insulin-dependent for life.
+So, the answer to the question above is "no." Type 1 diabetes cannot be reversed through diet and exercise.
+Medical research is continuing to develop a cure for T1D; it does not yet exist.

 Over the past decade, I have read numerous, promising articles about a cure for Type 1 diabetes.
 As of today, there is one procedure that can temporarily "reverse" the disease with transplanted islet cells into the patient's pancreas.
 But there is still no permanent cure that has been discovered for Type 1 diabetes, even though it affects 3 million people in the United States alone.
 Approximately 80 people are diagnosed each day with Type 1 diabetes.
 More than 15,000 children receive the devastating news that they have juvenile diabetes each year.